 Matthew 19:14

 In order to help children set healthy expectations for what it means to encounter God, adults must allow God to decide how he wants to move within a space.
-As adults, our focus should be helping children make sense of what they are experiencing and perceiving, not micromanaging the experience.
+As adults, our focus should be helping children make sense of what they are experiencing and perceiving, not predetermining what we want them to know.

 As you do not know the path of the wind, or how the body is formed in a mother’s womb, so you cannot understand the work of God, the Maker of all things.